kira-pan/sound-for-someone/README.md

-# Personal Site
+# Personal Site with Sound Additions

 A scrapbook-style personal portfolio website built with Next.js, React, and Tailwind CSS.
-I wanted to create something interactive and fun, so I opted for a collage-styled layout similar to some of the pieces I showcase.
+For our sound for someone, I altered my portolio site to unlock a melody when all the pages are visited as well as an LED element that changes colors depending on what page you are visiting.

 ## Getting Started